 Skills which are applicable on the court, but also apply to day to day life off the court.
 These diverse life skills are what 3X3 UNITES instils in its participants.
 We extend this message to everyone: Take ownership in your game!
 Win Together!

 By developing talent, educating youth, organising next level events and contributing to developmental cooperation projects worldwide, 3X3 UNITES lifts the sport in all its forms to a higher level.
 Assisting where it’s needed and taking responsibility where it’s possible, all to provide 3x3 basketball with the sustainable platform it deserves.

 3X3 UNITES achieves this through strong partnerships and a tight 3X3-community.
 Our partners are widely represented by cooperating organizations from the business side (i.a.
-T-mobile, Sony, Nijha, Wilson), government (i.a. municipalities and provinces), international partners (i.a.
+T-mobile, GX Software, Nijha, Wilson), government (i.a. municipalities and provinces), international partners (i.a.
 FIBA, International Sport Alliance, University of Cologne) and of course basketball organizations (i.a.
 NBB, clubs and foundations).
 Connecting is what makes 3X3 UNITES so powerfull!

 Jesper Jobse is a Dutch basketball player, and captain of the National 3X3 team.
 In the summer of 2017 and 2018 Jesper managed to win a silver medal at the 3X3 World Cup.
 In barely 4 years, team NL played itself out of anonimity into the top of the world rankings.
 Their autonomous, self-regulatory approach proved to work.
 Jesper grabbed the spotlight with a selection in the All Star team at both World Cups.

 3X3 basketball is a new, lighting quick sport in which two teams of four players have to settle a match in 10 minutes.